← All Articles

 AI Pipelines

 Building an AI model that works in a Jupyter notebook is straightforward.
 Building an AI system that runs reliably in production, serves predictions at scale, monitors for drift, retrains automatically, and does not bankrupt your organisation on GPU costs -- that is the real challenge.
-According to Gartner, only 53% of AI projects make it from prototype to production, and the primary reasons for failure are not algorithmic -- they are operational.
+As of 2026, enterprises are no longer experimenting with GenAI; they are deploying it.
+But the gap between a successful pilot and a portfolio of reliable, governed, cost-effective production AI workloads is wider than most organisations expect.

 At TotalCloudAI, we specialise in the unglamorous but critical work of turning AI experiments into production systems.
-This article covers the architectural patterns, platform-specific services, and MLOps practices needed to build AI pipelines that actually work in the real world.
+This article covers the architectural patterns, platform-specific services, and MLOps practices needed to build AI pipelines that actually work in the real world — updated to reflect the 2026 hyperscaler landscape.

 1. The Production AI Pipeline: End-to-End Architecture